baobabsoluciones/cornflow/CONTRIBUTING.md

 1. Create a Fork of the project to your own repository.
 1. Create a Branch in your Fork.
 1. Do the changes in your Branch.
 1. Add a Test that checks the change you did.
-This is done by adding a test suite in the following folder: `cornflow/tests` (the function sinside the test suite have to start by `test_`).
+This is done by adding a test suite in the following folder: `cornflow/tests` (the function inside the test suite have to start by `test_`).
 1. Create a Pull Request (PR) when you're done so we can review it.
 1. In case your contribution consists on new functionality, an update on the docs would also be appropriate.